pypy/pypy/pypy/doc/index.rst

 Welcome to PyPy
 ===============

-The PyPy project aims at producing a flexible and fast Python_ implementation.
-For the general idea what is pypy, consult the `pypy website`_.
-This page documents entry points into the development of the PyPy project.
-If you just want to use it, consult the `download`_ page on the PyPy website and `getting started with pypy`_ document.
+The PyPy project aims to produce a flexible and fast Python_ implementation.
+This page documents the development of the PyPy project itself.
+If you don't know what PyPy is, consult the `PyPy website`_.
+If you just want to use PyPy, consult the `download`_ page and the `getting started with pypy`_ documents.
+If you want to help develop PyPy -- keep reading!

 PyPy is written in a language called `RPython`_, which is suitable for writing dynamic language interpreters (and not much else).
-`Starting with RPython`_ should provide a reasonable overview if you want to learn the language.
+RPython is a subset of Python and is itself written in Python.
+If you'd like to learn more about RPython, `Starting with RPython`_ should provide a reasonable overview.

-**If you want to contribute to PyPy**, please read `how to contribute`_ first.
-PyPy development style is vastly different than most other software projects and it usually comes as surprise to most people.
-What is **not** necessary is having academic knowledge from university about writing compilers.
-Most of it does not apply to PyPy at all.
+**If you would like to contribute to PyPy**, please read `how to contribute`_ first.
+PyPy's development style is somewhat different to that of many other software projects and it often surprises newcomers.
+What is **not** necessary is an academic background from university in writing compilers -- much of it does not apply to PyPy any way.

 All of the documentation and source code is available under the MIT license, unless otherwise specified.
 Consult `LICENSE`_